awesto/django-shop/docs/reference/money-types.rst

 This class can not be instantiated, but is a factory for building a money type with an associated currency.
 Internally it uses the well established ``Decimal`` type to keep track of the amount.
 Additionally, it restricts operations on the current Money type.
-For instance, you can't sum up Dollars with Euros.
-You also can't multiply two currencies with each other.
+For instance, we can't sum up Dollars with Euros.
+We also can't multiply two currencies with each other.

 Not a Number
 ------------

-In special occurrences you'd rather want to specify “no amount” rather than an amount of 0.00 (zero).
+In special occurrences we'd rather want to specify "no amount" rather than an amount of 0.00 (zero).
 This can be useful for free samples, or when an item is currently not available.
 The Decimal type denotes a kind of special value a ``NaN`` – for “Not a Number”.
 Our Money type also knows about this special value, and when rendered, ``€ –`` is printed out.